founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 liberal use of the `require` property in the directive's definition.
 (As an
 aside: it's a fairly straightforward illustration of using `require`.)

+### Birman: How can React and Flux help us create better Angular applications?
+(2014)
+[[79][79]] \#react \#flux \#architecture

+Gil Birman writing, and rather than do a "simple" side-by-side comparison of React and AngularJS, he opts to focus on the lessons learned from Flux and discuss how to best apply those architectural patterns in an AngularJS application.
+(Side note: it wouldn't be too much of a stretch to take this and apply it to just about any other framework.)
+The key take-aways are:

+  1. The Flux architecture is what makes things easier to reason about.
+  2. And that's all about uni-directional dataflow and stateless components/directives.
+  3. There's no reason you can't do this in Angular.

 ### Bleigh: "Get Moving with Angular 1.2 Animation and Animate.css" (2013)
 [[32][32]] \#animation